MicrosoftDocs/memdocs/memdocs/solutions/tutorial-school-deployment/configure-device-settings.md

 # [Intune For Education](#tab/intune-for-education)

-In Intune for Education you can configure iOS security settings using Groups.
+In Intune for Education, you can configure iOS security settings using Groups.

 1. Select **Groups** > Pick a group to manage
 1. Select **iOS device settings**